Fall 2025 Registration Dates:

 Operations and Supply Chain Management Majors:

-You should enroll in DAT 301E and one or two Group B electives this semester.
+You should enroll in DAT 3015 (formerly DAT 301E) and one or two Group B electives this semester.

-OSCM 400D and OSCM 458 will be offered in the spring semester.
+SCOT 400D and SCOT 4580 will be offered in the spring semester.

 Center for Experiential Learning (CEL):